Last updated on 08/07/2023

 The PBGC's website has more information on how the guarantees are calculated.

-The PBGC is also charged with administering ARPA's special financial assistance program for troubled multiemployer plans.
-(See FAQs 1 through 7 for more information on ARPA.)
+The PBGC is also charged with administering ARPA's special financial assistance program for troubled multiemployer plans. ( See FAQs 1 through 12 for more information on ARPA.)

-For 2021, multiemployer plan premiums are $31 per plan participant.
-ARPA increases the per participant annual PBGC premium to $52 in 2031.
-This represents a 33% increase over the previously projected 2031 premium.
-Plans must continue to pay PBGC premiums after receiving the ARPA special financial assistance, the amount of which will include the projected PBGC premiums through 2051.
+For 2024, multiemployer plan premiums are $37 per plan participant, but the per participant annual PBGC premium will increase to $52 in 2031.
+Plans must continue to pay PBGC premiums after receiving the ARPA special financial assistance, the amount of which includes the projected PBGC premiums through 2051.

 21. How are the Trustees selected?
 What is the role and structure of the Board of Trustees?